vivekpandey1222/Documentation/PostgreSQL.md

 keenable=#
 ```
 ## Table:
-A table in PostgreSQL is like a spreadsheet where information is organized into rows and columns.Each row represents a specific thing, like a customer or product, and each column holds a particular piece of information, such as a name or price.
-Tables help keep data organised, making it easier to find and manage.
+A table is like a spreadsheet where information is organized into rows and columns.Tables help keep data organised, making it easier to find and manage.

 Now create a table-
 ```